Odesa National Academy of Food Technologies

-Odesa National Academy of Food Technologies (ONAFT) is a public HEI with the highest level of accreditation.
+The Odesa National University of Technologies (ONTU) is a public university with the highest level of accreditation.
 It was established in 1902 and today is a modern innovative scientific center for training of high qualified personnel.
-ONAFT is a multi-profile HEI which includes 4 scientific-educational institutions, 11 faculties and research institute with 15 scientific schools.
-ONAFT has about 6500 students in 21 areas of training, 42 training programs, 10 doctorate and 3 post-doctorate programs, 4 specialized scientific councils for doctorate and post-doctorate theses defense.
-Educational and research activities of ONAFT provides 104 doctors/professors and 388 PhD/associate professors.
-ONAFT cooperates with 50 HEIs from more than 20 countries worldwide, as well as with numerous national and international companies in scientific and training fields.
+ONTU is a multi-profile HEI which includes 4 scientific-educational institutions, 11 faculties and research institute with 15 scientific schools.
+ONTU has about 6500 students in 21 areas of training, 42 training programs, 10 doctorate and 3 post-doctorate programs, 4 specialized scientific councils for doctorate and post-doctorate theses defense.
+Educational and research activities of ONTU provides 104 doctors/professors and 388 PhD/associate professors.

+ONTU cooperates with 50 institutions from more than 20 countries worldwide, as well as with numerous national and international companies in scientific and training fields.
 It is a member of international associations: European Universities Association, Eurasian Association of Universities, Black Sea Universities Network, International Council for Open and Distance Education, The Magna Charta Observatory etc.

+Before 2021, the university was named the Odesa National Academy of Food Technologies.
 By order of the Ministry of Education and Science of Ukraine No.918 of August 18, 2021, the Odesa National Academy of Food Technologies was reorganized into the Odesa National Technological University.